 This project will demonstrate different small-scale biomass CHP technologies.
 The aim is to pave the way for a broader application of biomass CHP technology.
 The knowledge gained will be disseminated on a regional, national and European level.
 There are three main objectives:

 3 techniques are available for the demonstration of bio-based small-scale CHP generation.
-The new technologies have a potential for increasing the total production of green electricity from biomass with 2-7% for all of Sweden.
+The new technologies have the potential for increasing the total production of green electricity from biomass by 2-7% for all of Sweden.
 One of the promising technology for small-scale CHP is an organic rankine cycle (ORC) technology, which uses a closed turbine system with an organic medium with a boiling point below water.

-The project has among its expected results, a greater knowledge about the environmental performance of biomass-based CHP technology and an increased use of biomass as a renewable fuel.
+The project has among its expected results, greater knowledge about the environmental performance of biomass-based CHP technology and increased use of biomass as a renewable fuel.